At the Mayfield Spine Surgery Center, patient safety comes first.

 We work to mitigate any ethical concerns by having surgical patients medically cleared by a qualified provider who does not have ownership in the facility.
 Our anesthesia group, which is independent and does not have ownership in the facility, is an integral partner in this clearance and reviews every surgical patient's medical history prior to surgery.
 We require specialist review and clearance for relevant issues, such as cardiac and pulmonary, based on the patient's medical history.

-If you have further questions about safety preparedness at our center, please contact Michael Judge, the facility Administrator, at 513.619.5895.
+If you have further questions about safety preparedness at our center, please contact David Orskey, the facility Administrator, at 513.619.5895.